Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

 - Dark freckles, skin color changes, coldness, weakness, tiredness, nausea, vomiting, weight loss

-- Eye pain, blurred vision or any changes in your vision
+- Eye pain, blurred or changes in vision

 - Fever, chills, cough, sore throat, body aches